 Price-wise, they aren’t the cheapest nail clippers for dogs but they are just above the $10-mark which is definitely worth the investment.

 Ergonomy is crucial when working with small animals like cats, puppies, and small breeds.
-Regular tools don’t give groomer the most suitable grip to allow an clean and efficient work.
-Ebelyn came up with huge handles that make the whole claw care grooming a piece of cake.
-Such a relatively small improvement that provides such a big upside.
+Regular tools don’t give the groomer the most suitable grip to allow clean and efficient work.
+H&H came up with huge handles that make the whole claw care grooming a piece of cake.
+Such a relatively small improvement provides such a big upside.

-Price-wise, Ebelyn nail clippers are very low at less than $10 but they aren’t adapted to medium or large dogs with thicker nails.
-The blades is perfect for small animals but wouldn’t offer a clean enough cut for bigger dogs.
+Price-wise, Andis nail clippers are very low at less than $10 but they aren’t adapted to medium or large dogs with thicker nails.
+The blades are perfect for small animals but wouldn’t offer a clean enough cut for bigger dogs.
 Plus, with a scissor-style, we all know the movement and it’s very easy to manipulate them for maximum safety.

 Grinding bands and batteries are included and for those who take time doing the whole nail cutting process, it’s very lightweight and comfortable to use.
 Unlike the more expensive Dremel, the FURminator nail grinder has only one speed but it’s not much of a big deal.